Skip to main content

 curl \

---request POST 'http://localhost:3000/forms/libreoffice/convert' \
+--request POST http://localhost:3000/forms/libreoffice/convert \

---form 'files=@"/path/to/file.docx"' \
+--form files=@/path/to/file.docx \

---form 'nativePdfFormat="PDF/A-1a"' \
+--form pdfa=PDF/A-1b \

 -o my.pdf